C. Alfred "Chief" Anderson: Post-WWII life

 Anderson's postwar contributions to aviation continued at Moton Field located in Tuskegee Alabama, providing ground and flight training to both black and white students under the G.I.
 Bill, and in 1951, training Army and Air Force ROTC cadets along with private students.
 He also provided aircraft and engine maintenance and sold aircraft in the Southeast and Southwestern United States.
 In 1967, Anderson Co-Founded the non-profit Negro Airmen International (NAI), the nation's oldest African-American pilot organization in the world.
 Through his non-profit Anderson was able to establish a summer flight academy for youth interested in aviation, and he continued to instruct students until 1989.

 Death

-Failing health led to his death on April 13, 1996, in Tuskegee, Alabama.
+Throughout his entire life Chief Anderson never sought Fame and Fortune.
+And on April 13, 1996, he died peacefully at home surrounded by family in Tuskegee, Alabama.

+Legacy

+In 2012 Christina L. Anderson, Granddaughter of C. Alfred "Chief" Anderson created the C. Alfred "Chief" Anderson Legacy Foundation Inc. In order to continue to keep the Legacy of Chief Anderson and the Tuskegee Airmen to live forever.

 Accolades

 In addition to hundreds of other notable awards received throughout his life, on October 4, 2013, Anderson was Enshrined in the National Aviation Hall.
 This honor is the most prestigious award an aviator can receive in America.
 Anderson entered the Hall of Fame with fellow class of 2013 Enshrinees: Vietnam War hero Major General Patrick Henry Brady, famed NASA astronaut Captain Robert L. "Hoot" Gibson, and Cessna aircraft innovator Dwane L. Wallace.

 In March 2014, the United States Postal Service announced that it would release a stamp commemorating Alfred "Chief" Anderson on March 13, 2014.
 This stamp is the 15th stamp in the Distinguished Americans series.
 The stamp was designed by art director Phil Jordan, and Anderson's portrait on the stamp was painted by Sterling Hundley, showing Anderson wearing headgear worn by pilots in World War II.